Long Term Fostering

 Foster carers may also seek a Child Arrangements Order or Special Guardianship Order in order to share Parental Responsibility for a child or young person they are caring for and to end the period of being Looked After for the child.

 (Hertfordshire County Council can offer financial support to current foster carers for a child who wish to share Parental Responsibility in this way where it is clearly in the child's best interests.
-See Part 8 of this manual, Adoption and Permanence and Special Guardianship Orders Policy and Procedure for further guidance).
+See Part 10 of this manual, Adoption and Permanence and Special Guardianship Orders Policy and Procedure for further guidance).

 However it is understood that for some children none of these alternatives will be available, for any of a number of reasons, and they will remain Looked After by the County Council.

-Security, continuity and stability may be provided for these children through a long term fostering placement which can meet their needs into adulthood.
+Security, continuity and stability may be provided for these children through a long term fostering arrangement which can meet their needs into adulthood.
 Potential long term foster carers will be made aware of HCC's Staying Put Policy and be prepared to consider this if it becomes appropriate to do so.

-In order to maximise opportunities for these placements to be sustained and secure for the child/young person they must be well planned.
+In order to maximise opportunities for these arrangements to be sustained and secure for the child/young person they must be well planned.
 The strengths and vulnerabilities of both the child and the proposed long term carers must be assessed with particular regard to their ability to manage the relationship between the child and the birth parents safely and any support needs of the child or the carers must be explicitly addressed.

 This means there will be a 'pooling' of potential carers in order to help identify the most appropriate likely resource to meet the needs of a named child.

-When considering how best to provide a sense of permanence for a young person plans must take account of the strengths of existing relationships, the young person's sense of identity, views about themselves and their preferences, and how best to provide continuity as well as permanence.
+When considering how best to provide a sense of permanence for a young person, plans must take account of the strengths of existing relationships, the young person's sense of identity, views about themselves and their preferences, and how best to provide continuity as well as permanence.

 In instances where the adoption plan has been reversed and the child / young person's plan changes to Long Term Fostering, authorisation needs to be obtained from the Agency Decision Maker (ADM) before this occurs.